On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: Introduction

 As shown in \cite{DRS}, N=2 superconformal super-Riemann surfaces are equivalent to N=1 superanalytic super-Riemann surfaces, and thus our results apply to these surfaces as well, under this equivalence.
 In fact it is interesting to note, that our main uniformization theorem is proved in the N=2 superconformal ``homogeneous coordinate setting" where the dependency on the \v Cech cohomology associated to the underlying body Riemann surface is transparent when one considers consistency conditions of local coordinate transformations on triple overlaps.
-This dependency is not transparent if one looks a these consistency conditions for N=1 superanalytic super-Riemann surfaces or N=2 superconformal super-Riemann surfaces in the ``nonhomogeneous coordinate setting".
+This dependency is not transparent if one looks at these consistency conditions for N=1 superanalytic super-Riemann surfaces, as discussed in Remark \ref{setting-remark}, or for N=2 superconformal super-Riemann surfaces in the ``nonhomogeneous coordinate setting" as discussed in Section \ref{nonhomo-section}.

-N=1 superanalytic ringed-space manifolds have been classified and studied in for instance \cite{Manin1} and \cite{Manin2}.
-Using our main uniformization theorem which provides criteria for when an N=2 superconformal (resp.
-N=1 superanalytic) DeWitt super-Riemann surface is N=2 superconformally (resp. superanalytically) equivalent to a ringed-space supermanifold, we further study uniformization for genus-zero and certain genus-one supermanifolds and give concrete realizations of the uniformization obtained in the ringed-space approach in the N=1 superanalytic setting.
-That is, we classify, up to N=2 superconformal (resp.
-N=1 superanalytic) equivalence, N=2 superconformal (resp.
-N=1 superanalytic) DeWitt super-Riemann surfaces with simply connected body, giving a constructive proof.
-In addition, we classify N=2 superconformal (resp.
-N=1 superanalytic) DeWitt super-Riemann surfaces with genus-one body and with transition functions restricted to those that do not contain components involving odd functions of an even variable.
+The problem of the classification of N=1 superanalytic ringed-space manifolds has been studied in for instance \cite{Manin1}, \cite{Rothstein}, \cite{Vaintrob}, \cite{Manin2}.
+Our main uniformization theorem, Theorem 4.1, (along with Corollary 4.2) provides criteria for when an N=2 superconformal (resp.
+N=1 superanalytic) DeWitt super-Riemann surface is N=2 superconformally (resp.
+N=1 superanalytically) equivalent to a ringed-space supermanifold for which these prior results on classifying N=1 superanalytic ringed-space manifolds apply.